mliew21396/remote-work-u3/week-8/7-technical-blog.md

 ## Release 1: Research

-There are a lot of interesting topics we haven't covered in Phase 0, but will be important for your success at DBC and Beyond.
-Find a topic that interests you (or create one) and research it.
-We don't expect you to be experts in any of these, but try to teach others a high level understanding of what it is.
+There are a lot of interesting topics we haven't covered in Phase 0, but will be important for your success at DBC and beyond.
+Select a topic that interests you (or create one) and research it.
+We don't expect you to be experts in any of these, but try to teach others a high-level understanding of your topic.

 - Active Record
 - Big O Complexity and Notation